Skip to content

 What is Trusted Server?

-Trusted Server is an open-source, cloud based orchestration framework and runtime for publishers.
-It moves code execution and operations that traditionally occurs in browsers (via 3rd party JS) to secure, zero-cold-start WASM binaries running in WASI supported environments.
+Trusted Server is an open-source orchestration framework and runtime for publishers.
+It moves operations that traditionally run in browsers via third-party JavaScript to zero-cold-start WASM binaries running in WASI-supported environments.

-Trusted Server is the new execution layer for the open-web, returning control of 1st party data, security, and overall user-experience back to publishers.
+Trusted Server is an execution layer for the open web that returns control of first-party data, security, and user experience to publishers.

 Key Features